samsuanchen/blinkxx/README.md

 	1+		( n -- n+1 ) increment n by 1
 	2dup		( n1 n2 -- n1 n2 n1 n2 ) duplicate n1 and n2
 	cell/		( n -- n/4 ) divide n by 4
-	compile		compile the word after
-	constant	( n -- ) create constant of given name as value n context		( -- a ) the address of saving the last word in dictionary
-	cr		print carriage return and line feed drop		( n -- ) drop n dup		( n -- n n ) duplicate n
+	compile		compile the following word in colon definition constant	( n -- ) create constant of given name as value n context		( -- a ) the variable saving the address of the last word in dictionary cr		print carriage return and line feed drop		( n -- ) drop n dup		( n -- n n ) duplicate n